RobotLocomotion/drake/doc/_pages/reviewable.md

 Commits that merely add missing pydrake bindings should be marked ``release notes: fix``.

+Externals bumps should always have release notes.
+Either ``release
+notes: feature`` or ``release notes: fix`` is fine; in the case of externals bumps, the notes document doesn't use separate sections for fix / feature anyway.

 **When combining release notes labels:**

 - ``none`` must not be combined with any other label.